semdinsp/recycle_qrcode/README.md

   * remember to run rails db:seed to create startup Settings  (in particular the map center coordinates).
 Please update url as necessary for your application

 ## Demo
 Please visit the staging server as a  [Demo](https://qrcode-staging.herokuapp.com).
 It is running a free tier on heroku (and is the staging server so it should be upto date).
 It takes about 30 seconds to spin up but should be responsive after you start it.
 The staging server has the map centered on Dili Timor Leste but also has a few test points in Singapore.
 So you need to adjust the scroll to see the sites.
+YOu can add a test point and scan the qr code to check it in.

+To add an entity you need to add the entity and then add a location linked to the new entity.

 ## Documentation